Skip to main content

 1. On the Inventory > Purchase orders page, select the location you need and click “+ Purchase Order”.

-2. Fill in the required fields:
+2. On the General tab, fill in the required fields:

 • Date and time of document creation — leave the current value or select the desired date in the past.